jetchegaray/websocket-custom/README.md

 ## Last considerations
   - To prevent information leakage, use the WebSocket Secure (wss://) protocol.
 Like HTTPS, wss doesn’t mean your web application is secure, but ensures that data transmission is encrypted using Transport Layer Security (TLS).
   - It could be tricky if you don't use a load balancer layer 4 for websocket. for example if you use a load balancer or proxy layer 7 which support websocket could be challenging.
 As you know in Layer 7 proxy has to break the TLS, it has to terminate the TLS most of the times, in order to look at the 7 layer data which is HTTP, and the moment it does that it has to create its own TCP connections, one biderectional between the proxy-server and another one between client-proxy, so it is a mess and it could lead to leaks and misfunctioning
+  - A desirable enhancement could be having a Redis cache for prices

 ## Demo